jacobknighj12/ferret_adoption/README.md

-as stated above the only site used hasn't been updated for several years and it needs to be a controlled marketplace with oversight due to breeders of ferrets needing to be specialized otherwise they can and do cause disfiguration and disease through the population with inbreeding and malnutrition to ferrets produced for gumtree, etc.. please refer to slides for more detailed information on the problem attempted to solve.
+as stated above the only site used hasn't been updated for several years and it needs to be a controlled marketplace with oversight due to breeders of ferrets needing to be specialized otherwise they can and do cause disfiguration and disease through the population with inbreeding and malnutrition to ferrets produced for gumtree, etc.. however the main point is to mitigate maintainance and micro managment from the assigned admins and giving them a place to send their interested persons to familiarize themselves with the basics then apply, however that being said there will most probably be a wait list as there are more people willing to adopt than there are ferrets.
+Please refer to slides for more detailed information on the problem attempted to solve.

 R9 A link (URL) to your deployed app (i.e. website) https://ferret-adoption-marketplace.herokuapp.com/ (upload is crashing unsure of why) R10 A link to your GitHub repository (repo). https://github.com/jacobknighj12/ferret_adoption

   R11 Description of your marketplace app (website), including:
 - Purpose